Pella Windows

 Fiberglass windows.
 These windows are made from Duracast®, a fiberglass composite that is considered the strongest window material currently available (it’s nine times stronger than vinyl!).
 It is also durable and low maintenance and won’t react to extreme changes in temperature.
 Impervia ® windows come in a selection of frame styles and can be order in white, brown or tan finishes.
 They are also an economical option.

-Thermastar, Centera, and Encompass Series
+Thermastar and Encompass Series

 These Pella vinyl frames, sold under different names at different retailers, are low maintenance, energy efficient, and relatively inexpensive.
 They come in a wide range of standard sizes and can also be custom ordered in additional sizes.
-They are available in white or almond and come with a variety of options.
+Additionally, they are available in white or almond and come with a variety of options.

-Pella Window Prices
+Pella Windows Prices

 Pella windows prices.